User research and testing

 • commercial research organisations that you have chosen to sign up with for research purposes

-• direct advertising by the ABS for research participants through online channels, by print media, public noticeboards and in person
+• direct advertising by the ABS for research participants through online channels, print media, public noticeboards and in person

 We collect your personal information to: